Exterior House Painting Pricing Guide

 1. Clapboard and trim prices are based on spot priming (priming only those areas that are “raw” or have been sanded/filled/prepped) and 1 top coat of paint.

-2. Includes a quality residential architectural coating such as Sherwin Williams Resilience or Benjamin Moore Regal or Sherwin Williams Woodscapes or Benjamin Moore Arbor coat stains.
-Choosing a decent paint matters, and will almost always save you money (even when you’re painting yourself!).
+2. Includes a quality residential architectural coating such as Sherwin Williams Resilience Benjamin Moore Regal or Sherwin Williams Woodscapes or Benjamin Moore Arbor coat stains.
+Choosing decent paint matters and will almost always save you money (even when you’re painting yourself!).

 Factors that affect exterior painting prices:

--The number of surfaces we’ll be painting will affect the price.
-For example, will we be painting your trim?
+-The number of surfaces painted will affect the price.
+For example, are you painting Trim?
 Shingles?
 Decks?
 Clapboards?
+All of the above?

 -The conditions of the surfaces we’ll be painting will make a difference in the preparation cost.
-If there are lots of dings, scratches, and holes, we’ll need to add more labor time to your quote to fill and sand them.
+If there are lots of dings, scratches, and holes, more labor will be needed to fill and sand them.

--Is there rotted wood that needs replacement before we paint?
-We have carpenters on staff to replace the rotted wood you may have on your Boston-area home.
+-Is there rotted wood that needs replacement?
 Paint cannot be applied over rotted wood surfaces because the moisture in the rotted wood will cause the paint to degrade very quickly, usually within a few months of painting.

 -The height of your home is a factor because painting a first and second story is easier than painting a third or fourth story.
 High areas that require intricate ladder moves to reach will require more labor as well.

 -Will you be changing colors?
 If you’re changing the color of your exterior to something much darker or much lighter, it will require more coats of paint to cover over the old color.
 In general, we quote projects with 1-2 coats of paint if they are the same or a similar color to the surface paint we’ll be covering.
-If we’re painting your exterior a different color altogether (i.e., changing the clapboard color from brown to beige), We’ll need to apply a tinted primer coat first and then 2-3 top coats in order to get good coverage and not have the old color seep through the new color.
+When painting your exterior a different color altogether (i.e., changing the clapboard color from brown to beige).
+In that case, a tinted primer coat needs to be applied first, followed by 2-3 top coats in order to get good coverage and not have the old color seep through the new color.

-Sometimes, Client have us give a quote for painting their entire exterior but then choose to paint just the trim.
-This is fine, but understand that since the original price included one trip charge, and if you want to break up the project in stages, it will include multiple trip charges.
+Sometimes, Clients have us give a quote for painting their entire exterior but then choose to paint just the trim.
+This is fine, but understand that since the original price included one trip charge, and if you now want to break up the project in stages, the quote will have to include multiple trip charges.
 This is why “bundling” the whole house and painting it at once is much less expensive than doing each exterior area piecemeal.